canonical/sphinx-docs-starter-pack/docs/contribute/test-ulwazi-theme.md

 ## Test the documentation

-Once configuration is complete, do a final review.
-Make sure all required extensions are listed in both the `extensions` list in `conf.py` and the `requirements.txt` file.
+Once configuration is complete, make sure the required extensions are listed in both the `extensions` list in `conf.py` and the `requirements.txt` file.

 Build the documentation from scratch by first cleaning out any existing build files: